 - 1.5.
 The Government's intention to develop HS2 was initially confirmed by the publication of the Strategic Case for HS2 in October 2013.
 GMCA confirmed its strong support in principle for the scheme at that time.
 This included setting out a framework for engagement with DfT and HS2 Ltd to secure a HS2 solution that is fit for purpose in terms of its future proofing and integration with the wider transport system in Greater Manchester. - 1.6.
-Transport for Greater Manchester (TfGM) has been working closely with GM partners (GMCA, Manchester City Council, Trafford Council, Wigan Council and Manchester Airport Group) with regard to HS2 Phase 2b.
-It is understood that TfGM have also liaised with Tameside, Salford, Cheshire East and National Highways. - 1.7.
+Transport for Greater Manchester (TfGM) have been working closely with GM partners (GMCA, Manchester City Council, Trafford Council, Wigan Council and Manchester Airport Group) with regard to HS2 Phase 2b.
+TfGM has also liaised with Tameside, Salford, Cheshire East and National Highways. - 1.7.
 Initial reviews of the Bill confirm that many of TfGM's concerns remain unresolved.
-It is therefore considered necessary for TfGM to oppose the Bill through the Parliamentary process to ensure its concerns are considered prior to the Bill obtaining Royal Assent.
-Many of these concerns are shared by one or more of the GM partners, and TfGM is working with the GM Partners to coordinate the response to the Bill.
+There is a need, therefore, for TfGM to oppose the Bill through the Parliamentary process to ensure their concerns are considered prior to the Bill obtaining Royal Assent.